-- Press Menu, and then tap Pad Mixer. - Press Pad Mixer (MPC X), or Shift+Track Mix/Pad Mix (MPC One).
+- Press Menu, and then tap Pad Mixer. - Press Pad Mixer (MPC X), or Shift+Track Mix/Pad Mix (MPC One). - Press and hold Mode and press Pad 7 (MPC Studio).

 The Pad Mixer works like an audio mixer with various settings for each pad, shown in a 4x4 array.
 All of their functionality is identical.
 If a sample has been assigned to a pad, its name is displayed at the top of it.